Financial Aid Disbursement (Receiving Your Aid)

 2. Access the Student Administration System to accept or decline all aid.
 Complete steps 1-6 on the Financial Aid Action Page.

 3. You have submitted all of the documentation that we have requested to complete your file.
 Login to the Student Administration System and click on the Items Required/Received link to determine which documents are requested.
-Submit these documents to the Office of Financial Aid Services.
+Submit all outstanding documents to the Office of Student Financial Aid Services.

-4. If you have accepted your Federal Direct Stafford Loan and you are a first-time borrower at UConn, you must also complete the following requirements:
+4. If you have accepted your Federal Direct Student Loan and you are a first-time borrower at UConn, you must also complete the following requirements:

-6. If your parent is taking out a Federal Direct PLUS Loan he/she has completed the Federal Direct PLUS Loan request process.
+5. If your parent is taking out a Federal Direct PLUS Loan he/she must completed the Federal Direct PLUS Loan request process.
 First-time parent borrowers at UConn must also complete a Federal Direct PLUS Loan Master Promissory Note (MPN).

-7. If you (graduate/professional students only) are borrowing a Federal Direct Graduate PLUS Loan you have completed the Federal Direct PLUS Loan request process.
-First-time parent borrowers at UConn must also complete a Federal Direct PLUS Loan Master Promissory Note (MPN).
+6. If you (graduate/professional students only) are borrowing a Federal Direct Graduate PLUS Loan you have completed the Federal Direct PLUS Loan request process.
+First-time Plus borrowers at UConn must also complete a Federal Direct PLUS Loan Master Promissory Note (MPN).

 Please remember your fee bill can change at any time.